hadmacker/asd_notes/README.md

   * Stimming is not necessarily "bad" and may be allowed to continue if it does not interfere with life [Source: psychiatry.org](https://www.psychiatry.org/News-room/APA-Blogs/Understand-Stimming-Repetitive-Behaviors-Purpose)
   > There are other stimming behaviors that don’t fit into the above categories.
 These can include excessive gameplay...
 * **Takiwātanga**: "tōku/tōna anō takiwā" – "my/his/her own time and space".
 A recent (2017) [Māori](https://en.wikipedia.org/wiki/M%C4%81ori_people) word for Autism.
 [Wikipedia](https://en.wiktionary.org/wiki/takiw%C4%81tanga)
+* **tardive dyskinesia**: movement disorder characterized by uncontrollable, abnormal, and repetitive movements of the face, torso, and/or other body parts.
+This disorder may be caused by certain drugs.
+* **Theory of Mind**: The ability to understand other people's thoughts and emotions.
+Individuals with autism may perform poorly on stadard theory of mind tasks.
+[Spectrumnews.org](https://www.spectrumnews.org/features/deep-dive/theory-of-mind-in-autism-a-research-field-reborn/)
 * **Trichotillomania**: An irresistable urge to pull one's hair. [nhs.uk](https://www.nhs.uk/mental-health/conditions/trichotillomania)
+* **Vestibular**: relating to dizziness, vertigo.
+[Vestibular System and Proprioception: The Two Unknown Senses, propriorochsner.org](https://blog.ochsner.org/articles/vestibular-system-and-proprioception-the-two-unknown-senses)

 # Statistics